webbers/wcontextmenu/README.md

 Description
 ============
-This plugin is a "fork" from Shiguenori: http://www.shiguenori.com/material/jquery.contextMenu/
+This plugin is a "fork" from http://www.abeautifulsite.net/

 See the online Demo here -> http://renanborges.com/wcontextmenu/